A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle: Formalization and Mitigations

+We now take a step towards formalizing some of the notions introduced in the previous sections.
+We do this by abstracting the ML pipeline to a series of data transformations.
+This formalization provides a context we then use to discuss targeted mitigations for specific sources of bias.

-The implications of identifying a particular type of bias are highlighted by abstracting the ML pipeline to a series of data transformations.
-Consider the data transformations for a particular dataset (Figure \ref{fig:diagram}).
-Let $X$ and $Y$ be the ideal, underlying features and labels we wish to capture.
-The subscript indicates the size of the populations, so $X_N$ indicates the entire population and $X_n$ indicates the smaller population that is actually used, where $s: \mathcal{X}^N \rightarrow \mathcal{X}^n$ is the sampling function. $\hat{X}$ and $\hat{Y}$ are the measured and available features and labels that are chosen to build a model, where $r$ and $t$ are the projections from $X \rightarrow \hat{X}$ and $Y \rightarrow \hat{Y}$ that result in this data.
-The function $f: X \rightarrow Y$ is what we want to learn, but $g: \hat{X} \rightarrow \hat{Y}$ is the actual function that is learned.
-This data transformation sequence can be abstracted into a general process $D$.
-Then, $k$ computes some measurement of success $M$ for $g$ on data $\hat{X}', \hat{Y}'$ that can come from the same pipeline or a different one ($D'$ in Figure \ref{fig:diagram}).
+Consider the data transformations for a dataset as depicted in Figure \ref{fig:diagram}.
+This data transformation sequence can be abstracted into a general process $A$.
+Let $X$ and $Y$ be the underlying feature and label constructs we wish to capture.
+The subscript indicates the size of the populations, so $X_N$ indicates these constructs over the target population and $X_n$ indicates the smaller development sample, where $s: {X}_N \rightarrow {X}_n$ is the sampling function. $X'$ and $Y'$ are the measured feature and label proxies that are chosen to build a model, where $r$ and $t$ are the projections from constructs to proxies, i.e., $X \rightarrow X'$ and $Y \rightarrow Y'$.
+The function $f_{\text{ideal}}: X \rightarrow Y$ is the target function---learned using the ideal constructs from the target population---but $f_{\text{actual}}: X' \rightarrow Y'$ is the actual function that is learned using proxies measured from the development sample.
+Then, the function $k$ computes some evaluation metric(s) $E$ for $f_{\text{actual}}$ on data $X'_m, Y'_m$ (possibly generated by a different process, e.g., $A_{\text{eval}}$ in Figure \ref{fig:diagram}).
+Finally, given the learned function $f_{\text{actual}}$, a new input example $x$, and any external, environmental information $z$, a function $h$ governs the real-world decision $d$ that will be made (e.g., a human decision-maker taking a model's prediction and making a final decision).